 The Nursery Team

-We are delighted invite all of our Nursery parents/guardians to use the new Easy Peasy smartphone app trial .
+We are pleased to be able to invite all of our Nursery parents/guardians to use the new Easy Peasy smartphone app trial .
 This app is designed to improve early child development.
-Over the next 20 weeks you will be sent fun, simple game ideas to your mobile phone that you can play at home with your child.
+For 20 weeks you will be sent fun, simple game ideas to your mobile phone that you can play at home with your child.
 These games are designed to build your child’s language and communication skills, self-control, resilience and concentration.
 After playing each game with your child you can leave a comment and read the comments of other parents/guardians in our Nursery ‘pod’.

 Admission to Reception Class September 2018